 Simulating the actual stages in developing advertising for TV and the web, students participate in the process of concept development, storyboard creation, completion of preproduction books, production, and postproduction with professional editing software.
+Prerequisite(s): AD 382.

 AD 491 - Internship